rgpihlstrom/NLP-Sentiment-Analysis/README.md

 <img src="https://github.com/rgpihlstrom/Project4/blob/main/images/BrandSummary.png" width="800" height="300" />

 ### Observations:
 - <b><ins>Generating Buzz</ins></b> – See Tbl1.
-As evidenced in table 1, which shows the frequency of brand mentions, the Apple brand is the leading brand name being included within a tweet.
+As evidenced in table 1, which shows the frequency of brand mentions, the Apple brand is the leading brand names being included within a tweet.
 It is being mentioned more than 3X the second most mentioned brand google.
-Table 2 shows counts of hashtags included in tweets vs. other brands and as you can see the Apple brand and or an Apple product is being mentioned at a higher rate than other trending topics.
+Table 2 shows counts of hashtags included in tweets vs. other brands.
+Notice  the Apple brand and or an Apple products are being mentioned at a higher count than other trending brands/topics.

 - <b><ins>Sentiment Splits</ins></b> – From table 3 you can see how these tweets are classified.
 As shown, 83% of the tweets containing/ pertaining to an Apple product are positive while only 17% are negative.